bactopia/bactopia/docs/output-overview.md

 !!! info "Developer Descriptions Take Priority"
-    If a developer described their tool's outputs, their description was used with a link back to the tool's documentation (major thanks for taking the time to do that!).
+    If a developer described their software's outputs, their description was used with a link back to the software's documentation (major thanks for taking the time to do that!).
 In some cases there may have been slight formatting modifications made.
 In any case, if descriptions are not original credit will be properly given to the source.

 ### `annotation`
 The `annotation` directory will contain the outputs from [Prokka](https://github.com/tseemann/prokka) annotation.
 These outputs include FASTA (proteins and genes), GFF3, GenBank, and many more.
 By default the included Prokka databases are used for annotation.
 However, if a [Species Specific Dataset](/datasets/#species-specific) was a created the RefSeq clustered proteins are used first for annotation.